Articles of Association and Memorandum of Association

 - to implement an agreed programme for full restoration of the canal

 If you would like to support these aims please become a member.
-For more information on the Trust, please download a copy of the Memorandum & Articles of Association of the Trust.

 When a number of canal enthusiasts got together in 1968 to form the Shropshire Union Canal Society their immediate aim was to protect the Shrewsbury & Newport canals, which although legally abandoned for over 20 years were still largely intact, from impending piecemeal sale.
 This it was felt would inevitably mean that parts of the canals would be filled in and structures destroyed and that any hope of restoring them to navigation would be gone for ever.